Handbook of Operating Procedures 3-3012

 To ensure the University maintains accurate records regarding requests for religious accommodation, the employee must complete and submit the Religious Accommodation Request Form.
 The supervisor will submit the form to the appropriate management official who will issue a written decision to the employee approving or denying the request.
 The Procedure and Practice Guide provides additional details concerning the procedures for religious accommodations.

 Requests for religious accommodations will be considered based on the totality of the circumstances.
 Once a request has been made in accordance with this policy, the applicable manager/supervisor must initiate a process/discussion with the applicant/employee.
 The individual requesting the accommodation is obligated to participate and cooperate in the process.
-CEI is available to facilitate the process.
+CARE is available to facilitate the process.
 The Procedure and Practice Guide outlines the responsibilities and procedures associated with the decision making process.

-If an applicant/employee's request for religious accommodation is denied, they may seek redress through CEI's investigation and resolution procedures.
+If an applicant/employee's request for religious accommodation is denied, they may seek redress through CARE's investigation and resolution procedures.
 These procedures allow for informal or formal investigation of the denial decision pursuant to the University's Nondiscrimination Policy - HOP 3-3020.

 Interim accommodation(s) may be provided while the applicant/employee's request is being processed or if an approved accommodation cannot be promptly implemented.

-CEI maintains all documents related to an applicant/employee's religious accommodation request.
+CARE maintains all documents related to an applicant/employee's religious accommodation request.
 The confidentiality of a religious accommodation request under this policy and all documents, correspondence, interviews and discussions relating to the request will be maintained on a need to know basis to the extent permitted by law.
 Any person who knowingly and intentionally makes an unauthorized disclosure of confidential information under this policy is subject to disciplinary action.

 Religious Accommodation Request Form